davidpots/playsongnotes/_lessons/269 - Have you ever seen the rain - creedence clearwater revival (ccr).md

 - 12:53 Double-strumming in the intro
 - 14:49 Farewell

 I hope you enjoy!
-If you're hungry for more CCR, I also have lessons for this songs:
+If you're hungry for more CCR, I also have lessons for this song:

 - [Lookin' Out My Backdoor](http://playsongnotes.com/lessons/261/)

-Thanks all, and enjoy!
+Thanks all,
 David Pots.

 ## Techniques I reference in this lesson